 Not only am I a huge book nerd, who devours every piece of print in sight, I’m an even bigger history nerd, and being in Paris gave me a great opportunity to read up on, and then visit, a lot of Paris’ history.
 I definitely suggest reading a bit more about Paris because what the media says and what actually happened are not the same.
 For instance who knew the French, who hate to be scared, and hate anything scary, had a history of killing thousands of people every century?
 And this wasn’t just during the Terror, Paris has always been a violent city.
 I have no idea where the “City of Love” propaganda came from.
 It should be the City of Blood or the City of Misery since everyone who has ever lived in Paris went through some terribly horrific event or other.

-I’m making this list of my favorite books on Paris, not all of the books I have read on Paris, because a few of them (the Riviera Set for instance) I hated.
+I’m making this list of some books on Paris, not all of the books I have read on Paris and France, because a few of them (the Riviera Set for instance) I hated.
 I enjoyed learning more about Paris, and I wish I could remember all of the books I’ve read.
 I gave a bunch of my recommended readings to my ex Christian Kinnersley, and he even bought me a few one year when he felt bad about something and agreed to give me carte blanche at Amazon, but unfortunately I have a terrible memory so it might take me some time to remember them all.
 For those that aren’t into history, books, or history books, I like a cheeky author who makes the material fun so you won’t find many stuffy books on this list.

 Shocking Paris by Stanley Meisler